PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 ## Summary

-In this chapter, we have introduced several popular frameworks that can help you build ASP.NET Core Web API applications.
+In this chapter, we have introduced several popular frameworks that can help you build ASP.NET Core web API applications.
 These frameworks are all open-source, well-supported, and have a large community.
 Let us summarize these frameworks.

-ABP Framework is designed to help you build applications following DDD and Clean Architecture.
+ABP Framework is designed to help you build applications following DDD and clean architecture.
 It provides many built-in modules that can be used to build applications quickly.
 If you appreciate DDD and layered architecture, ABP Framework is a solid choice.
 However, you need to consider the learning curve.
 If your project is small, ABP Framework may be overkill.

-Clean Architecture by Ardalis and Clean Architecture by Jason Taylor are two popular templates that can be used to build applications following Clean Architecture.
+Clean architecture by Ardalis and clean architecture by Jason Taylor are two popular templates that can be used to build applications following clean architecture.
 They are lightweight and flexible.
 If you prefer fewer dependencies, these templates are good options.
 However, they do not provide many built-in features.
 You need to implement them yourself.

 Orchard Core is designed to quickly build CMS applications.
 It is also modular and provides many built-in features.
 If you want to build a CMS application, Orchard Core is a suitable choice.